5.0 · 50 Google reviews +20,000 SURGERIES PERFORMED +34 660 658 276

 HIPEC (Hyperthermic Intraperitoneal Chemotherapy) is a procedure that combines cytoreductive surgery with the direct application of heated chemotherapy inside the abdominal cavity.
 It is used to treat tumors that have spread to the peritoneum (peritoneal carcinomatosis).

 The goal is to remove all visible tumor implants through surgery and then apply heated chemotherapy to destroy residual microscopic cancer cells.
-Hyperthermia (heat) enhances the penetration and effect of chemotherapeutic drugs in tumor tissue.
+Hyperthermia (heat) enhances the effect of chemotherapeutic drugs.

 How is the HIPEC procedure performed?